php-cache/documentation/docs/symfony/cache-bundle.md

 ```

 *Caution: If you are using an implementation that does not support tagging you will clear all with any of the above commands.*

-### Need Help?

-Create an issue if you've found a bug, or ping one of us on twitter: @aequasi or @TobiasNyholm

 [CacheAdapterBundle]:https://github.com/php-cache/cache-adapter-bundle